True Crime in the Great Outdoors

 Police in Unicoi County, Tenn., arrested him on April 22 after the hikers reported the threats.
 Officers confiscated a 17-inch knife and charged him with drug and alcohol offenses, but he was released on probation seven days later.
 Jordan then just returned to the trail as if nothing had happened.

 Matthew “Odie” Norman, a well-known former AT thru-hiker and founder of the Hiker’s Yearbook (a yearly record of hikers on the trail), encountered Jordan on May 2 at a trailhead near Tennessee’s Roan Mountain State Park.
-Norman recognized Jordan from his arrest photo, which widely circulated in the trail community, and invited Jordan to dinner.
+Norman recognized Jordan from his arrest photo, widely circulated in the trail community, and invited Jordan to dinner.

 “We all knew about his violent interactions by then.
 I intended to get him off the trail for his safety and the safety of other hikers.”
 Over dinner, Jordan told him that hikers, whom Jordan called “the mountain people”, were being threatened by “infiltrators who were trying to steal their instruments” and that Jordan was remaining on the trail to protect the “mountain people” from harm.